bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 }
 ```

 Sorry you had to see that.
 It's something all rookies must go through to qualify.
-We actually see a lot of that style of coding from applucants to the BJSS Academy, during their Codility test.
+We actually see a lot of that style of coding from applicants to the BJSS Academy, during their Codility test.

-Let's assume the above works.
+Let's assume the above code works.

 Can we simplify it?